 The Eagles are getting at least one key starter back for Sunday Night Football against Dallas, but will be missing several others.

-Jalen Mills (foot) will be officially activated off the PUP list and said he will start against the Cowboys.
+Jalen Mills (foot) was officially activated off the PUP list and said he will start against the Cowboys.

 I asked Mills what it meant to him to be named a starter after nearly a year off the field.

 “I had to make plays at practice, you know what I’m saying?”
 Mills answered.
 “It wasn’t nothing given.
 At the end of the day, you’ve got to show the coaching staff and you also gotta show the other 10 guys on the field that I’m capable of going out there and making plays.”